hcort/vBulletinThreadUtils/README.md

 To do:
+- Refine search using config file parameters.
+- Read HTML header instead of using local files.
+- Search user as post author and not only thread author.
 - Read from config file (done).
 - Operation mode switch (done).
 - Single thread processing instead of search result processing (done).
-- Save external images.
+- Save external images (done).
-- Refine search using config file parameters.
-- Read HTML header instead of using local files.
 - Search by user and filter by user using separate values (done).
-- Search user as post author and not only thread author.
 - Strict search (done).
 - If filter user is empty we save the whole thread (done).
-- Split parsing and writing to file.
+- Split parsing and writing to file (done).